rbrayb/Presentations/About.md

 [On Authory](https://authory.com/RoryBraybrook)

-You can use the "Contact me" button on the home page to contact me!
+* You can use the "Contact me" button on the home page to contact me!
+* Or use the "Search" button to find something specific.

 ## Twitter